What is Fraud?

 Types of E-commerce Fraud

 In the past, credit card frauds were the only thing people were wary about.
-However, with technological advancements and the many personal information people willingly input online, hackers are becoming more “resourceful” and “creative” in their means to deceive people.
-Here are some of the types of e-commerce fraud we can all become victims to:
+However, with technological advancements and all the personal information people willingly input online, hackers are becoming more “resourceful” and “creative” in their means to deceive people.
+Here are some of the types of e-commerce fraud we can all become victims of:

 1. Identity theft

 No matter the era, identity theft will always remain a major concern for everyone, especially for online merchants, credit companies, and banks.
 What hackers do is take over the identity of the account owner and make purchases, for example, using stolen credit card information.

 For as long as they are in possession of the individual’s personal details such as name, address, phone number, and credit card details, they can actually successfully purchase what they want online at the expense of the credit card owner.

 Merchants are often the victims of this type of fraud.
 What fraudsters do is make purchases using their debit or credit card and then ask for a chargeback, saying that their credit card details were stolen.
 The merchant ends up giving a refund while the fraudster keeps the goods.